Gotta love Elvis Costello don't you?

 Huh?
 There it is, that baffled look I was waiting for.
 Let me explain.

 I do this while listening to music too.
 The more complicated the better.
 I'll see the notes running across the staff and follow along with my eyes.
 Vocal dexterity is something that really fires me up.
 I'll mention Elvis Costello again because his song Beyond Belief is a pleasure to listen to and follow in my mind because of how the notes leap all over the page.
 Daryl Hall's Do What You Want is another fun little exercise where he shows off his vocal range.
 Then there's one of my very favorites, Todd Rundgren's Pretending to Care.
 It's a complicated and haunting song layered with harmonies and sung a capella.
 I can't listen to it without weeping.
+Huey Lewis and the News also have a glorious range.
 Give me harmony or give me death!
 Just kidding, that sounds a bit extreme doesn't it?

 So anyway, I'd be interested to hear if anyone else visualizes words or music in the same way I do.
-I can't be alone in this but so far, I haven't met anyone yet who understands how I experience these things.
+I can't be alone in this, but so far, I haven't met anyone who understands how I experience these things.
 Anyone, anyone?
+Bueller?
+Bueller?

 You knew I had to get into this right?